JGourdeau/Aloe_Vera/README.md

 # Aloe_Vera

-Aloe Vera (named after the plant with burn soothing properties) is a simple user interface to track the percieved values of 3 metrics tracked and calculated by Garmin fitness wearables.
+Aloe Vera is a simple user interface to track the percieved values of 3 metrics tracked and calculated by Garmin fitness wearables.
 These metrics include:

 1. Stress Level
 2. Body Battery